 It is necessary to appoint a lawyer: in matters which fall within the jurisdiction of courts that are subject to thresholds and in which an ordinary appeal is allowed; in cases in which appeals are always allowed, regardless of the value; in appeals and cases brought in the higher courts.

-Even where it is compulsory to be represented by a lawyer, trainee lawyers, solicitors and the parties themselves may make applications in which matters of law are not raised.
+Even where it is compulsory to be represented by counsel, trainee lawyers, solicitors and the parties themselves may make applications in which matters of law are not raised.

 7 Do I have to pay fees to bring a case to court?
 If so, how much are they likely to be?
 If my financial means are insufficient, can I obtain legal aid to cover the costs of the procedure?

 The reply to this question varies depending on whether the proceedings to set maintenance are heard in court or the Civil Registry and whether the parties receive legal aid or not.
 Costs are due in the courts.
+Costs are due in the courts.
 Fees are due in the Civil Registry Office.

 The payment of costs is provided for in the Procedural Costs Regulation